 We understand that students and staff may be worried about this news and ask that all members of the City community continue to support one another at this time.
 We are taking steps to ensure the safety and wellbeing of our students, staff and visitors, based on the latest public health advice.

 Further information, including answers to frequently asked questions, can be found on the City Student Hub.
-This web page will be updated regularly in accordance with changes in advice from the UK Government.

 Further information for staff can be found on City's Staff Hub.